-This information will help you prepare to go home after your surgery.
+This information will help you prepare to go home after being discharged from the colorectal service.

 After your surgery, you will stay in the hospital for about _____ days.